IN THIS GUIDE

 General Mental Health

-- Well for Culture: A grassroots initiative aiming to reclaim and revitalize Indigenous health and wellness.
+- Well for Culture: A movement that aims to recover Indigenous health and wellness practices.

 - Just Healing: A resource site centered around aiding BIPOC communities who are fighting for justice against oppression.

-- Transforming Tribal Communities: Indigenous Perspectives on Suicide Prevention: A series of videos from the Suicide Prevention Resource Center with culturally relevant suicide prevention strategies that are endorsed by community members.
+- Transforming Tribal Communities: Indigenous Perspectives on Suicide Prevention: A series of videos from the Suicide Prevention Resource Center that approach suicide prevention from the point of view of Indigenous people.

 - You Feel Like Sh*t: An interactive guide to check in on your mental health and self-care.